 Designed by former North Dakota Senator Kent Conrad, the original Conrad 30 waiver program allows states to offer up to 30 waivers allowing IMGs studying in the U.S. on a J-1 visa.
 The waivers let them skip the two-year foreign residency requirement after graduation if they practice in a medically underserved area or with a medically underserved population.

 Doctors granted Conrad-30 waivers can only practice in areas within federally designated categories, such as Medically Underserved Areas (MUAs) or Health Professional Shortage Areas (HPSAs).
 Recipients may also work specifically with a Medically Underserved Population (MUP).
-The program is a needed boost for these areas, as only 1% of doctors in their last year of medical school say they want to live in communities under 10,000, and 2% want to live in towns of 25,000 or fewer.
+The program is a needed boost for rural areas of the U.S. experiencing doctor shortages, as only 1% of doctors in their last year of medical school say they want to live in communities under 10,000, and 2% want to live in towns of 25,000 or fewer.